Student Code of Conduct

 - The sanctions imposed are substantially disproportionate to the severity of the violation.

 The appeal request will be considered to determine if the appeal documentation meets the criteria for an appeal consideration.
-If the appeal is determined to meet the criteria for consideration, the non-appealing party (responding or reporting party) shall be provided a copy of the appeal and have two business days to file a rebuttal of the appeal (the non-appealing party may waive that right).
+If the appeal is determined to meet the criteria for considerations, the non-appealing party (responding or reporting party) shall be provided a copy of the appeal and have two business days to file a rebuttal of the appeal (the non-appealing party may waive that right).
 The appeal documentation along with any rebuttal is then forwarded for consideration to the Student Code of Conduct Review Panel.

 - The Student Code of Conduct Review Panel (Review Panel) is convened by the Vice President (or designee).
 All efforts will be made to convene the Review Panel within five (5) business days of receipt of the appeal and accompanying documentation.